7 Healthy Habits

-At Gateway, we believe spiritual growth and transformation occur as we grow UP towards God in worship, IN towards others in community and OUT towards the world in service.
-As the circle demonstrates, this is not a linear process of steps but rather an ongoing pattern of growth as we seek to grow as disciples of Jesus -- as long as we are breathing, our work of growth is never complete!
+At Gateway, we believe spiritual growth and transformation occur as we grow UP toward God in worship, IN toward others in community and OUT toward the world in service.
+This is not a linear process of steps but rather an ongoing pattern of growth as we seek to grow as disciples of Jesus—as long as we are breathing, our work of growth is never complete!

 Through experience we have found that there are two important life habits that facilitate growth towards God in worship: